richardgourley/richardgourley/README.md

 - I'm currently working with PowerBI, SQL Server, Python, Pandas and Jupyter Notebooks for an ecommerce company.
 - I derive insights and produce reports via an ETL process with Pandas into a SQL Server database, followed by modeling and visualizations done in PowerBI.
 - I frequently work with Python Django and PHP.
 I have also built enterprise web applications with PHP, C#/.NET and Javascript.
-- I'm currently creating training videos for the staff members of the ecommerce company.
+- I currently manage, maintain and develop the online store of the ecommerce company.

 - 🌱 I’m currently learning Azure Synapse Analytics and how to query data lakes with SQL pools and Apache PySpark.

 - 📫 How to reach me: Visit https://dynamicwebsites.eu.pythonanywhere.com to learn more about me.
-- ⚡ Fact: I used to be a teacher.
-Some of my repos are made for helping others learn tech skills!
-I hope you find them useful!

 ---